 Orthopedic specialists at Florida Hospital Altamonte are experienced in using the most proven treatments, technologies and techniques for the care of injuries and diseases of the musculoskeletal system.
 Depending on the patient’s individual condition, treatments may include orthopedic surgery and/or non-surgical options.

-Florida Hospital Altamonte is equipped to provide a full range of orthopedic treatments including sports medicine care and total joint replacement.
+Florida Hospital Altamonte is equipped to provide a full range of orthopedic treatments including total joint replacement.
 Some of the conditions we specialize in treating include:

 - Musculoskeletal trauma